2023 Leacock Medal Award

 – Electronic books.

-8. Submitted books are distributed among the judges and/or added to collections of works of Canadian humour held for purposes of literary research in the Orillia Public Library and in libraries of the following universities: McGill, Toronto, McMaster and Alberta.
+8. Submitted books are distributed among the judges and/or added to collections of works of Canadian humour held for purposes of literary research in the Orillia Public Library, and in various First Nation communities.
 They are, therefore, not returnable.

 MARK YOUR CALENDARS!